Aprkellas/Spherical-Grid-Generator/README.md

 This plugin for Visual Components lets the user determine the size and density of a spherical grid.
 It is designed to test the volumetric accuracy of a metrology system through the whole working volume of a robot cell.
-Using Visual components this can be done with any robot manufacturer the program has access to.
+Using Visual Components this can be done with any robot manufacturer the program has access to.

 User Inputs explained